-When the tribes were forced to accept a reservation, they lost some of their economic activities such as hunting bison and gathering native plants.
+The federal government established a reservation for the Chippewas of Dakota Territory in 1882.
+The reservation was reduced in size in 1884.
+The remaining land base of two townships was too small for the population.
+Many people had to leave the reservation. they lost some of their economic activities such as hunting bison and gathering native plants.
 The loss of these economies was very harmful to the tribes.
 The move to reservations resulted in poverty, illness, and a declining tribal population.

 The federal government assigned agents to each reservation.
 (See Image 1) Missionaries often established churches and schools on the reservations.
 Both agents and missionaries taught the Dakotas, Lakotas, Chippewas, Mandans, Hidatsas, and Arikaras new skills that would help them adjust to life on the reservation.
 Sometimes these skills, such as farming or blacksmithing, helped to provide food, clothing, or housing for the tribes.
 Some skills generated income through sales to non-Indian visitors and tourists.
 Indians did the work necessary to help their families survive, but many found it difficult to learn new ways and to give up traditions that had given them a comfortable life for thousands of years.
 (See Image 2)